 Solo board games have experienced a massive rise in popularity over the last few years, as player tastes and behaviours have changed.
-While a need for solo titles was boosted by the isolation of the coronavirus pandemic, the desire for single player experiences has long grown in the tabletop community.
-The entire industry has risen to meet this demand, with an excellent range of solo board games launching over the last few years.
+While a need for solo titles was boosted by the isolation of the pandemic era, the desire for single player experiences has long grown in the tabletop community.
+With a slew of recent releases hitting the spot for solo players, there’s now plenty of options to choose from.

-From the high fantasy questing of The Elder Scrolls V: Skyrim – The Adventure Game to mind-boggling puzzles and dinosaur-filled parks, there’s now plenty of fantastic solo board games available for single players of all experience levels.
+From the high fantasy questing of The Elder Scrolls V: Skyrim – The Adventure Game to mind-boggling puzzles and dinosaur-filled parks, there’s now a heart array of fantastic solo board games available for single players of all experience levels.
 Here’s a few of the GamesHub favourites, and why you should try them out.

 The Elder Scrolls V: Skyrim – The Adventure Game